Vecchia Gaussian Processes: on probabilistic and statistical properties: Introduction

 \subsubsection{Probabilistic properties}

 Our contributions to the probabilistic aspects are twofold.
-First, we systematically study the conditional distributions that define the Vecchia GPs.
-We show that the conditional expectations of the Vecchia GPs can be characterized asymptotically with local polynomial interpolations on the parent sets.
+First, we systematically study the conditional distributions that define Vecchia GPs.
+We show that the conditional expectations of Vecchia Mat\'ern GPs can be characterized asymptotically via local polynomial interpolations on the parent sets.
 Furthermore, we prove that the conditional variances coincide with the approximation errors of these local polynomial approximations.
 Moreover, under suitable DAG structures, the degree of these local polynomials is exactly $\underline{\alpha}$, the largest integer strictly smaller than the regularity of the Mat\'{e}rn process.
-While the limit of Gaussian interpolation has been studied in the literature of radial basis functions \citep{driscoll2002interpolation,larsson2005theoretical,song2012multivariate,lee2015study}, to the best of our knowledge, we are the first to prove the stronger version with uniform convergence rate and to make this connection to the Vecchia GPs.
-On the other hand, the characterization of the variance with the approximation error is an entirely novel contribution.
+While the limits of Gaussian interpolation have been studied in the literature on radial basis functions \citep{driscoll2002interpolation,larsson2005theoretical,song2012multivariate,lee2015study}, to the best of our knowledge, we are the first to prove the stronger version with uniform convergence rate and to make this connection to Vecchia GPs.
+In contrast, the characterization of the variance through the approximation error is an entirely novel contribution.

-Our second contribution is the derivation of various probabilistic properties of Vecchia GPs based on the conditional probabilities instead of the standard route through marginal probabilities.
-One important quantity is the small deviation bound (i.e. small ball probability) of the GP, which is typically derived by its relation to the entropy of the unit ball of the associated RKHS \citep{kuelbs1994gaussian, li:linde:1999, aurzada2009small, ghosal2017fundamentals}.
-However, for Vecchia GPs the properties of the corresponding RKHS are not well characterized.
-In our work we provide a new set of tools, tailored to Vecchia GPs, but are potentially useful for other types of processes as well.
+Our second contribution is the derivation of various probabilistic properties of Vecchia GPs based on their conditional probabilities, rather than following the standard route through marginal probabilities.
+One important quantity is the small deviation bound (i.e. small ball probability) of the GP, which is typically derived using its relation to the entropy of the unit ball of the associated RKHS \citep{kuelbs1994gaussian, li:linde:1999, aurzada2009small, ghosal2017fundamentals}.
+However, for Vecchia GPs, the properties of the corresponding RKHS are not well characterized.
+In our work, we provide a new set of tools tailored to Vecchia GPs, which are also potentially useful for other types of processes.